 The Koorie Heritage Trust is an organisation working toward bridging the gap between Aboriginal and non-Aboriginal people and raising awareness and appreciation of Aboriginal cultural heritage.

-Located right in Federation Square, the Trust’s building houses an art gallery, an oral history program and reference library, and a shop that sells Koorie-made art pieces and goods.
+Located right in Fed Square, the Trust’s building houses an art gallery, an oral history program and reference library, and a shop that sells Koorie-made art pieces and goods.

 You can visit the Koorie Heritage Trust and have a look around, but I recommend joining one of their regular guided walking tours.
 These tours take visitors from Federation Square down to Birrarung Marr alongside the Yarra River.
 Birrarung loosely translates to “river of mists and shadows”, and it’s the real name of what we today call the Yarra River, the river that flows through Melbourne.